miku/solrbulk/README.md

 Some performance observations
 -----------------------------

 * Having as many workers as core is generally a good idea.
-However the returns seem to diminish with more cores.
+However the returns seem to diminish fast with more cores.
-* Disable `autoCommit` and `autoSoftCommit` in `solrconfig.xml`.
+* Disable `autoCommit`, `autoSoftCommit` and the transaction log in `solrconfig.xml`.
 * Use some high number for `-commit`. solrbulk will issue a final commit request at the end of the processing anyway.
 * For some use cases, the bulk indexing approach is about twice as fast as a standard request to `/solr/update`.